 This course is designed as an introductory class for persons who want to know more about the psychosocial needs of children, adolescents and families in health care settings and situations.
 Specific topics covered in this course include: impact of illness, injury and hospitalization on the family; social and developmental issues and how they interface with health care; psychosocial roles of various health team members; an introduction to the field of child life; and a brief overview of helpful interventions for parents, teachers and health care professionals.
 This is a helpful course for parents, teachers, day care providers, and anyone who is interested in working with children or having children in the future.
 It is also a good course for increasing one's ability to advocate for the best health care for self and family members.

 FCS 5312: CHILDHOOD HEALTHCARE: INTERVENTION SKILLS & TECHNIQUES

-FCS 5311 is prerequisite to FCS 5312.
-The second course in this series is designed to teach techniques helpful in minimizing the potential trauma of childhood health care.
+This course is designed to teach techniques helpful in minimizing the potential trauma of childhood health care.
 Topics to be addressed include: values clarification, interviewing and assessing skills and techniques, the development of supportive relationships with young patients and families, preparation of patients and families for health care experiences, and utilizing play for therapeutic purposes.
-This is a helpful course for any student interested in pursuing work with children and families, especially in helping professions such as social work, work with DCFS, child/family psychology, counseling, etc.
+This is a helpful course for any student interested in pursuing work with children and families, especially in helping professions such as social work, child/family psychology, counseling, etc.